diegoddox/react-redux-toastr/README.md

    id: 'mycustomid', // If not provided we will add one.
    type: 'success',
    title: 'your title',
+   position: 'top-left', // This will override the global props position.
+   attention: true, // This will add a shadow like the confirm method.
    message: 'message',
    options: {}
   });